 Effect of the VIPS model on achievement in reading, writing, and science.
 A major focus of the research studying the effects of the VIPS science model has focused on documenting the relationship between the levels of student achievement (reading, writing, science) and the number of years of student participation in the VIPS science model in the El Centro School District, the largest district in Imperial County, CA. The study reported here (Klentschy, 2003) consisted of students who had been enrolled in the El Centro School District for a four year period, regardless of school attendance (or project involvement) within the district.
 Over the four-year period, there was a 92% student stability rate and students not enrolled in the District for the full four year period were excluded since the type of science instruction they would have received in other districts was not determinable.
-The resulting sample consisted of 615 students in $4^{th}$ grade and 634 students in $6^{th}$ grade.
+The resulting sample consisted of 615 students in 4th grade and 634 students in 6th grade.

 Students in grade 4 and grade 6 were formed into groups based on the number of years (0-4) they had received VIPS science instruction from project-trained teachers using the VIPS standards-based instructional science materials.
 The reading and science achievement measures used in the study were obtained from a districtwide administration of the Reading (state-mandated) and Science Subtests (state-optional) of the Stanford Achievement Test, 9th Edition, Form T. Student achievement in writing (only in grade 6) was assessed through a District-developed Writing Proficiency Test that used prompts requiring specific types of writing.
 The writing assessment was administered districtwide by classroom teachers and scored by a District team of trained evaluators using a four point holistic rubric (a score of 3 was passing) covering the content and conventions of writing.
-Because the focus of the writing test in grade 6 students presented a problem about which students were to propose solutions in their writing task (e.g. Dana et al, 1991; McColskey & O'Sullivan, 1993).
+Because the focus of the writing test in grade 6 was on reporting information to help the reader understand a procedure or process, the prompt presented to grade 6 students presented a problem about which students were to propose solutions in their writing task (e.g. Dana et al, 1991; McColskey & O'Sullivan, 1993).
 This task was considered an appropriate measure for assessing the effect of the VIPS model because of the extensive student involvement in science notebook writing and process of inquiry students experienced during VIPS classroom instruction.